danielqnow/QuantumIntelligenceSociety.github.io/_pages/committees.md

     <div class="role-descriptions">
       <div class="role-item">
-        <h4>Conference Chair</h4>
+        <h4>General Chair</h4>
-        <p>The Conference Chair provides overall leadership for the symposium, setting the vision, coordinating all committees, and serving as the primary representative of SQAI to the broader community.
+        <p>The General Chair provides overall leadership for the symposium, setting the vision, coordinating all committees, and serving as the primary representative of SQAI to the broader community.
 This role involves strategic planning, stakeholder relationship management, and ensuring the event meets its academic and professional objectives.</p>
       </div>

       <div class="role-item">